-THE LOOK With pearloid binding outlining the body and an antique-brass coverplate (that’s destined to build up a great patina over time), the Kala KA-RES-BRS exudes a posh, elegantly vintage vibe.
+With pearloid binding outlining the body and an antique-brass coverplate (that’s destined to build up a great patina over time), the Kala KA-RES-BRS exudes a posh, elegantly vintage vibe.
 A subtle matte-sunburst finish adorns the laminated mahogany-body and features an arched back and f-holes in the upper bouts.

-THE FEEL As we usually see with testers from Kala, the KA-RES-BRS shows that the company pays attention to the details.
+As we usually see with testers from Kala, the KA-RES-BRS shows that the company pays attention to the details.
 The setup is buttery smooth, as are the frets and nut.
 The satin-finished neck has a comfortable shape and joins the body at the 14th fret.
 The only tenor in this roundup, it also had the most fretting-hand space of any ukulele here.

-THE SOUND Perhaps because of its long tenor-scale neck and large body, the Kala had a deep tone.
+Perhaps because of its long tenor-scale neck and large body, the Kala had a deep tone.
 Strummed chords had a nice cask-aged roundness and low-end punch that smoothed out the resonator’s brasher qualities.
 Its modest projection worked nicely for fingerpicking blues and classical pieces.